ijlyttle/covidStates/README.md

    # put repository on GitHub
    usethis::use_github()

-   # create this RREADME file
+   # create this README file
    usethis::use_readme_md()
    ```

-   At which point, I started this README file.
+   After beginning this README file, the repoisitory is in [this state](https://github.com/ijlyttle/covidStates/tree/initialize).